-Nokia Ace said to be coming in March with AT&T LTE, Lumia 710 to Verizon in AprilAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Ace said to be coming in March with AT&T LTE, Lumia 710 to Verizon in AprilAlex Wagner - Editorial Director of News and Content

 Hot on the heels of news that HTC and Samsung are prepping LTE-capable Windows Phones, a new report has emerged with details on a Nokia-made device with the same flavor of 4G connectivity.
 According to Paul Thurrott of WinSuperSite, Nokia's device is currently known as "Ace" that'll feature LTE support and will be revealed at CES next month.
 As for when the Ace might actually come to market, the report claims that we can expect it to hit AT&T's shelves on March 18th.

 In addition to dropping knowledge on the Ace, Thurrott also mentions the aforementioned HTC and Samsung LTE Windows Phone offerings, confirming their codenames and adding that they'll also be making their debut at CES in January.
 The Radiant and Mandel are also reportedly due for AT&T, but the only release information currently available on the two devices are that they'll be coming sometime before the middle of 2012.

 Finally, we've got something for all of the Verizon folk out there.
 Thurrott claims that the (non-LTE) Nokia Lumia 710 is headed for Verizon's shelves and will be available starting in April 2012.
 There's no word on when an LTE-capable Windows Phone device may make its way to Big Red.